-The Hecate Energy team working on Shepherd’s Run Solar Farm has engaged with the Copake community for more than four years to understand issues of concern and incorporate suggested improvements.
-We are proud of the progress we have made to enhance this vital clean energy project and will continue to work collaboratively with the local community on additional refinements..
+Hecate Energy has been engaged with the landowners and community since 2016.
+We are proud of the progress we have made to enhance this vital clean energy project and will continue to work collaboratively with the local community on additional refinements.

 Project Updates